codekickstarter/crime-scene-java/README.md

 A java implementation of the hotspot analysis done in the book "Your code as a crime scene".

 I really like the simplicity of this analysis.
-The book uses python and an external tool (cloc) to count the lines of code.
-I decided to make a simple java program that combines both.
+The book uses the author's tool "Code Maat", python and an external tool (cloc) to count the lines of code.
+I decided to make a simple java program that combines all these steps.

 ## Preparing the input